-Hello, I'm Marshall!
+Hello, I'm Matt!
 If you want to learn about me in 10 seconds, read the now section.
 If you'd like to get in touch, you can see how in the contact section.
 The rest is all details.

 This is in response to the now page movement.
-It's not on its own url because I don't think it's big enough for it!
-Right now I am:
+Right now:

-- I am a trustee of a small Youth Work charity, The Patchwork Project in the west end of Newcastle, having worked alongside them during my PhD.
+- I am a trustee of The Patchwork Project; a small youth work charity in the west end of Newcastle whom I worked alongside during my PhD.

 A person's philosophy drives how they approach things and interact with others.
 As such you can sum up my philosophy as being heavily influenced by the following (listed alphabetically rather than in order of prevalence as that is impossible tell):

 - Communism, especially Marxism-Leninism.
 Basically, I think the planet and human rights are pretty neat and that Communist-Utopia is possible through organisation and hard work.

 - Feminism, especially Marxist-Feminists such as Silvia Federici but although I have a Marxy critique of Identity Politics, I support some of the goals of Intersectionality and am staunchly Pro-Trans rights and Pro-Sex Worker rights.

 - Minimalism, especially when presented as thinking about the most "simple" or "straightforward" way of accomplishing tasks and reducing clutter.
 The design of this site was influenced by my minimalist tendencies.
 I use it as a tool to evaluate how my own desires have been hijacked by consumer capitalism, and quieten my brain which can get distracted very easily.

-- Stoicism, especially as espoused in this book.
+- Stoicism, as described in this book.
 Stoicism and Minimalism go hand-in-hand in driving what most would call my self-care, and small-scale mundane interactions.
-A practitioner of Stoicism seeks tranquility, which is my goal, and offers a practical set of tools to achieve it.
+Stoicism offers me a practical set of tools to maintain good mental health and tranquility during class struggle.